stepanataccolade/docsv2/sources/ci_billing.md

 ### Upgrade Plan

-- Your plan should be set to `Multi-Tenant CI`
+- Your plan is automatically set to `mt-ci`, which is our multi-tenant plan.
+You can also choose to join our Single Tenant CI Beta by choosing `st-ci-beta`.
+This plans allows you to attach your own build hosts as opposed to running builds on Shippable's infrastructure.
 - Use the slider to select the number of containers you want for your subscription
 - The total price automatically updates to reflect the price you will pay for the number of containers chosen
 - Enter your payment details